 Fishing is an extremely popular activity at Greenwood Furnace State Park.

-Although the lake is somewhat small compared to some of the other nearby waterways and State Park facilities, it is periodically stocked with trout.
+Although the lake is small compared to some of the other nearby waterways and State Park facilities, it is periodically stocked with trout.

 Boating

-This is a great opportunity for those looking to float and enjoy a kayak or canoe, or for those looking to fish from these vessels.
+This is a great opportunity for those looking to float and enjoy a kayak or canoe or for those looking to fish from these vessels.

 The calm waters make for an enjoyable day of floating, especially for beginners.
 Just be sure to avoid getting near the spillway!